isomerpages/sla-geoworks/_programmes/Geo Connect Asia 2024.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/1710155299965.jpg">
 </div>
-<p>About the ASEAN Geospatial Challenge:
-<br>Targeted at students from Institutes of Higher Learning, Geospatial Youth
-Edition brings youth in the ASEAN region together to use geospatial technology and information to support nations in achieving their Sustainable Development Goals (SDGs).
+<p><em>About the ASEAN Geospatial Challenge: <br>Targeted at students from Institutes of Higher Learning, Geospatial Youth Edition brings youth in the ASEAN region together to use geospatial technology and information to support nations in achieving their Sustainable Development Goals (SDGs). </em>
 <br>
 <br>Day 2 of Geo Connect Asia was wrapped up with the closing plenary&nbsp;led
 by co-hosts, SLA CE, Mr Colin Low and MPA ACE,&nbsp;Mr&nbsp;David Foo,